numbas/editor-docs/source/tutorials/write-question.rst

 Let’s change the question so that the two numbers to be added are picked at random.

-Click on the :guilabel:`Variables` tab.
+Click on the :guilabel:`Variables` link.
 Click on the :guilabel:`Add a variable` button.
 Every variable needs a name and a definition.
 The definition is given in JME syntax.

 .. note:: For information on what constitutes a valid variable name, see :ref:`Variable names <variable-names>`.
 For more on JME syntax, see :ref:`the JME reference <jme>`.